vittoriofortino84/EDTOX/README.md

 A toxicogenomics data space for system-level understanding and prediction of EDC-induced toxicity

 # Description of the R files used in the pipeline
-# 1. Prepration of the MIES, pathways and training benchmark set
+# 1. Preparation of the MIES, pathways and training benchmark set

 ## 1_1_MIEs_from_CTD.R
 Preparation of binary marix of molecular initiating events (MIEs) from compound-gene interactions in CTD.
 Perfroming MCA analysis on the resulting matrix.
-Removing of the outliars and finalizing the list of MIEs for the compounds in CTD
+Removing of the outliars and finalizing the list of MIEs for the compounds in CTD.

 ## 1_2_Pathways_Download.R
 Pathways related to KEGG, REACTOME,MSIGDB, GO and WIKI and annotation dictionary  for the pathways.